OSC/ood-documentation/source/app-sharing.rst

 Peer to Peer Executable Sharing
 -------------------------------

 By setting a few environment variables it is possible to enable a more polished peer to peer app sharing experience.
 There are two reasons why this mode is not always enabled: the first is that app permissions are the only thing that prevents all a site's Ondemand users from seeing a shared app, so it is important to get the permissions correct, and only to deploy apps that are production ready.
-The other reason to be careful with app sharing is that is expands the amount of trust placed in app developers.
+The other reason to be careful with app sharing is that requires greater trust placed in app developers.

-.. note:: Executable sharing means the app and all its code runs as the user
+.. warning:: Executable sharing means the app and all its code runs as the user
              executing it, like everything else in OnDemand.
 User's might not realize this.
 We currently do not provide an opt in screen warning users that this app "will have permission to do everything on their